antoniwan/SoundCraft/README.md

 ## 📜 License

-All original works in this system are licensed under a customized version of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+All original works in this system are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

 You can:

 - Use and remix the material for non-commercial purposes
 - Share your adaptations with credit and under the same license
+- Contact me for commercial licensing opportunities

-For full license details, see LICENSE.
+For full license details, see [LICENSING-MY-MUSIC.md](LICENSING-MY-MUSIC.md).

 ---